brandonbilinski/notes-manager-api/README.md

 ## Project Function
 This project was created to strengthen and familiarize myself with industry standard development tools.
 It serves as an entrypoint into a database using asynchronous methods, FastAPI, and alembic migrations.
 It has been dockerized as well to include the necessary Postgres extensions for semantic embedding.

+## Getting Started
+Hopefully I figure out if a makefile is good for this

+## Available API Functions
+Screenshot of SwaggerUI

 ##### Created By Brandon Bilinski (https://github.com/brandonbilinski)